Atrial Fibrillation Clinical Research

 Heart Palpitations or Heart Attack Symptoms?

-Our research team has experience conducting complex studies targeted towards atrial fibrillation.
-If you don’t see a link to the trial at the top of this page, that means we currently aren’t enrolling for this condition.
-However, if you are interested in participating in a study at our clinic here in Birmingham, we encourage you to fill out the form in the upper right hand corner– it’s quick and easy to complete.
+Our research team has experience conducting complex studies targeted towards this common heart condition.
+If you are interested in the atrial fibrillation clinical research being conducted at our clinic in Birmingham, we encourage you to fill out the form in the upper right hand corner– it’s quick and easy to complete.

-If this is going to be your first time volunteering for a clinical trial, we also recommend that you take some time to peruse our participant resource section.
-There you’ll find plenty of informative pages answering many of the most common questions we get about our studies.
-If you have any more specific questions, please contact us directly by phone or email at email@example.com.
+First time volunteering for a clinical trial?
+We recommend that you take some time to peruse our participant resource section.
+The informative pages hold the answers to many of the most common questions we get about our research studies.
+If you have any more specific questions, please call (205) 757-8208 or email us at firstname.lastname@example.org.

 There is a screening process for each clinical trial, but one of our principal investigators can tell you more about that.
 You will be compensated for your time and any travel expenses related to the study.
-At the same time, participants will be granted access to cutting-edge medicine that is not available anywhere else.
+Also, participating in atrial fibrillation clinical research will give you access to cutting-edge medicine that is not available anywhere else.

 If you live around Central Alabama, click here to learn more about participating in an atrial fibrillation clinical trial.
 Also, our sister site Avail Clinical Research conducts atrial fibrillation clinical trials in DeLand, Florida.